systematic-magic/AgingPMC/editorials_news_pdf.rst

 -----------
 "Keywords:" section can be found at the end of the article right after the "Email:" section

 7.1.
-Check that there is no blank line between Email: and Keywords: sections
+Check that there is no blank line between Email: and Keywords: sections.

 7.2.
-Check that keywords section has a title "Keywords:" (starts with capital letter and followed by colon (:))
+Check that keywords section has a title "Keywords:" (starts with capital letter and followed by colon (:)).

 7.3.
 Check that "Keywords:" is formatted in black, bold and italic font.

 7.4.
 Check that "Keywords:" is followed by at least one keyword.
-(Note: number of keywords is not limited).
+(Note: number of keywords is limited to 8).

 7.5.
 Check that keyword (or list of keywords) is formatted in italic font.